FrenchFind a programme

 See international equivalent qualifications on the International Office website.

 |English language requirements||

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-A large number of graduates from this programme develop careers in higher education or work on high level research projects in the field of French; some graduates take up careers in translating and writing for international newspapers.
+A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of French studies; some graduates take up careers in translation or writing for international newspapers.

 Dr Marianne Ailes, (Senior Lecturer), Medieval French literature, especially the " chansons de geste" and early vernacular chronicles.

 Dr Ruth Bush, (Lecturer), Post-colonial studies; publishing minority cultures; the francophone literature of Africa.

 Dr Edward Forman, (Senior Lecturer), Ethical aspects of tragedy, particularly Racine; French stage music in the 17th and early 20th centuries.

 Professor Susan Harrow, (Ashley Watkins Chair in French Language and Literature), Ekphrastics; modern French poetry; past President of the Society for French Studies; visual and literary cultures ; Zola.